 WatchPayer currently offers the safest possible transaction for selling your luxury watch online.
 One of the many things that separate WatchPayer from the rest of the pack is that they send your money before you send them your watch.
-They are able to do this by using 3rd party escrow and completely alleviate and worries one may have when selling their watch online.
+They are able to do this by using a 3rd party escrow service to completely alleviate any worries one may have when selling their watch online.
 Superior security plus exceptional customer service are what earned WatchPayer the #1 place on my list.
 In addition, they were able to get me a better purchase offer for my watch than any of the others I have received.

 2Crown & Caliber